eclipse/dirigible/README.md

 From the service provider's perspective (PaaS/SaaS), Dirigible packs all required components in a self-contained software bundle that can be deployed in any Java-based web server, such as Tomcat, Jetty, JBoss.

 Dirigible supports access to RDBMS via JDBC.
-Currently supported versions for RDBMS are HANA 1.x, MaxDB, Sybase ASE (experimental), and PostgreSQL (experimental).
+Currently supported versions for RDBMS are HANA, MaxDB, Sybase ASE, PostgreSQL, H2, and Derby.

 The project started as an internal SAP initiative to address the extension and adaption use-cases related to SOA and Enterprise Services.